Cardiology, Clinical Immunology, Clinical Pharmacology, Critical Care,

 |BRIAN FEAGAN, MD, FRCPC, Professor |

-Dr. Feagan is a gastroenterologist and clinical Epidemiologist who is the Director of Robarts Clinical Trials at the Robarts Research Institute, London, Ontario, Canada.
+Dr. Feagan is a gastroenterologist and clinical epidemiologist who is the CEO and Senior Scientific Director of Robarts Clinical Trials Inc at the Robarts Research Institute, London, Ontario, Canada.
 His research interest is in the design and implementation of randomized controlled trials.

-His most significant research contributions have resulted in findings of multi-centre clinical trials in which treatment of inflammatory bowel disease have been identified.
+His most significant research contributions have resulted in findings of multi-center clinical trials in which treatment of inflammatory bowel disease have been identified.

 A more recent research interest is the application of cluster randomization trials in the evaluation of health policy.
 This research is highly relevant to health-care providers who are responsible for the development of comprehensive disease management programs.